Pim-Mostert/airflow-mlflow/README.md

 - [x] Separate out experiments repo from airflow/mflow repo
 - [x] Dev and prod configuration for airflow/mlflow
 - [ ] Dedicated runner containers
-- [ ] Use Postgres or MySql as database for Airflow
+- [x] Use Postgres or MySql as database for Airflow and MLflow
 - [ ] Do not use SequentialExecutor